klamma/ar-for-eu-book/_chapters/chapters/development/digitalContent/meshModeling.md

 This is addressed in the volumetric representation of objects.
 It stores density values in a three-dimensional grid which provides information about the shape of the object as well as its inside.
 Volumetric representations are often used in medicine in order to get a meaningful visualization a patient's body.

-## Meshes {#meshes}

-A mesh is an undirected graph which approximates the surface of an object.
-It consists of individual vertices which are situated at defined points in 3D.
-The vertices can be connected with an edge between them.
-Vertices and edges form faces which are visible as a surface in a rendered image.

-{% include figure.html url='/assets/figures/modeling/Mesh.png' description='Structure of a Mesh' %}

 ## Modeling Techniques {#modeling-techniques}